How to Photoshop Everyone

 This DVD will take you through an entire workflow in Photoshop that is relevant to all types of photographer whether you shoot weddings, portraits, commercial or stock…it's good for all.

-It is all taught in a way that is easy to follow with screen recordings at important sections which also show the before and after of each image worked on.
+It is all taught in a way that is easy to follow with screen recordings at important sections.
+These also show the before and after of each image worked on.

-If you don’t want all the hullabaloo of the “movie” version, there is a second DVD included which is pure Kevin and the tutorials totalling over 5 hours of training in this set.
-I recommend watching the “movie” version first and then using the straight tutorials as a refresher DVD.
+Maybe you don't want all the hullabaloo of the "movie" version?
+There is a second DVD included which is pure Kevin and the tutorials totalling over 5 hours of training in this set.
+I recommend watching the "movie" version first and then using the straight tutorials as a refresher DVD.

-All in all this DVD is great for beginner or intermediate photographers and Photoshoppers and I think you will learn a lot in an easy-to-understand way.
+All in all this DVD is great for beginner or intermediate photographers and Photoshoppers.
+I think you will learn a lot in an easy-to-understand way.
 Just ask yourself how long it would take to learn all this yourself or even to research it all online.

 How to Photoshop Everyone has it all in one "fun to watch" place!
 Click here for more information